I. Yusof, F. Shah, T. Hashimoto, M. D. Segall, N. Greene, Drug Discovery Today (2014) 19(5) pp. 680-687

-In the article, we discuss new ‘rule induction’ methods that explore complex data to find interpretable, multi-parameter rules, tailored to any drug discovery objective that can be used to identify compounds with a higher chance of success.
-This is illustrated with applications to simple ‘drug like’ properties for oral drugs and exploration of experimental target inhibition data to find rules for selecting compounds with a low risk of cardio- and hepatotoxicity.
+In this drug optimisation article, coauthored with Pfizer we discuss new ‘rule induction’ methods.
+These explore complex data to find interpretable, multi-parameter rules, tailored to any drug discovery objective, and are useful in identifying compounds with a higher chance of success.
+We illustrate this with applications to simple ‘drug like’ properties for oral drugs and to the exploration of experimental target inhibition data to find rules for selecting compounds with a low risk of cardio- and hepatotoxicity.

 INTERESTED IN DRUG OPTIMIZATION?